claudijd/claudijd.github.io/_posts/2017-07-13-anonymized-port-scanning-docker-tor.md

 I also like that as soon as I'm done with my scan and type exit, all the state is magically erased from history without needing to take snapshots or restore things to a prestine state.
 It's not only given me ideas how to better anonymize myself, but also how I can spin up quick and easy testing environments that are easier to replicate and throw away when I'm done with them.

 **[UPDATE] 07/13/2017** - [Matt Kelly](https://twitter.com/breakersall/status/885498096213479424) had a good point on twitter that I should make a point as to why the '-sT -n -PN' were essential as part of this process.
-First of all, the intent of the post is not to educate people on how to do their NMAP scans, but I agree there are actually good reasons for using those that I glossed over.

 Overall, I'd like to encourage people to make their own decisions on options for scanning, but I can see now why this is useful in the context of anonymized port scanning with TOR...